regexpressyourself/Lysten/README.md

 3. [License](#license)

-## Introduction

-Lysten is an implementation of an SSH server, but can be easily extended to a general purpose server, a la Nginx.

 ## Getting Started

 Lysten uses either static or shared libraries in order to incorporate the thread pool.
 These libraries can be set with `make`.